Preetamk97/CPP-Notes/29_More-on-Friend-Functions.md

-# Example 1: Adding an external functionas friend function of a class.
+# Example 1: Adding an external friend function to a class.

 ```cpp
 // More on Friend Functions